 Bunk bed curtains:

-In addition to the medicine cabinet in the bathroom; we have a second medicine cabinet that provides excess storage for toiletries and more.
-While a door magnet keeps the door from flying open, these little plastic bins keep everything in the right place and from spilling while the bus moves.
+In addition to the medicine cabinet in the bathroom, we have a second cabinet providing additional storage for toiletries and other items.
+A door magnet prevents the cabinet from opening during movement, and plastic bins within keep everything organized and in place.

 Cabinet door magnets: Target

-A heavy duty slide set allowed us to make a multi-functional step into the bed as well as a seat for our second workspace.
-On the wall in front of the seat is a wall-mounted monitor with a moving arm that again acts as a TV for movie nights or as a second screen for working.
-Google Chrome allows us to cast shows, movies, etc from our phones or computer to either this monitor or the living room monitor easily.
+A heavy-duty slide set was used to create a multifunctional step leading to the bed and also serves as a seat for our secondary workspace.
+In front of the seat, a wall-mounted monitor with an adjustable arm can be used as a TV for movie nights or as a second screen for working.
+With the help of Google Chrome, we can easily cast shows, movies and other media from our phone or computer to this monitor or the living room monitor.

 Bedding: DIY zippered bedding

 The back fabric of the top blanket: Online